Outdoor Event - Space Reservation Form

 Parking and Vehicle Access

 Event parking will be coordinated by the event sponsor and Xavier Police.
 Based upon anticipated attendance figures, parking may be available in student and staff lots.
 Priority parking will be given to faculty and students who are attending classes.
-Due to sprinkler systems and the fragile nature of the lawns, access by vehicles is limited.
-If you require vehicle access, you must consult both Xavier Police and the Physical Plant Grounds Department.
+Due to sprinkler systems and the fragile nature of the lawns and brick pavers, vehicle access is rarely permitted.
+In those rare circumstances, Xavier Police and the Physical Plant Grounds Department will be consulted.

 Events involving projectiles from the top of campus buildings or across outdoor venues require additional approval and safety safeguards.
 Contact the Office of Student Involvement for consultation.